dilshankarunarathne/docker-notes/README.md

 since Windows 10, a custom-built Linux kernel ships with Windows.
 So, with the Windows kernel that's always been on Windows, and the new Linux kernel, we can run both Windows and Linux applications - natively on Windows.
 macOS has its own kernel.
+But it doesn't support the use of containers.